 Welcome new Scroller!
-We've composed a primer for you...
+We've written a guide, found below. . .

 "I am pretty new to the scroll saw..."

 If you are, then, welcome friend!
 Scrolling is a time-honored, rewarding skill and hobby.
 We have some great information for you.
 Grab a cup of coffee and take some time to read the "Beginner's Guide" here.

 You may have heard that scrolling is an expensive hobby.
 Sure, there are some up front costs as with any hobby, but even if you buy all new equipment you can easily get started for under $200.
 If you're a garage saler, if you go to auctions, or if you know someone with a scrollsaw to sell, then it can be even less expensive and you can have an adequate saw.

 This article touches on SAW SELECTION, BLADE SELECTION, BLADE TENSIONING, + MORE...